University of Lynchburg, a forerunner in health science education, will offer a Physician Assistant Medicine degree, beginning in summer 2015.

 Additional information on the Physician Assistant Medicine program is available at www.lynchburg.edu/pa or by contacting Dr. Jeremy Welsh at 544-8876.

 The program offering is contingent upon the approval of the Southern Association of Colleges and Schools Commission on Colleges, SACSCOC.
-Lynchburg College has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+University of Lynchburg has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 The College anticipates matriculating its first class in June 2015, pending provisional accreditation in March 2015.
 Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation standards.
 The program will not commence in the event that this provisional accreditation is not received.